 Look on your bill for contact information and the billing address if you have any questions.

+For Hospital Charges.
 As a service to our patients, UPMC Hamot automatically sends a copy of your bill to your insurance carrier approximately five days after you are discharged from the hospital.
 Your hospitalization policy is a contract between you and your insurance company.
 While the hospital will cooperate to the fullest in expediting your claim, you are ultimately responsible for your account.

 Charges billed to your insurance carrier and not paid within 45 days of receipt of the bill become your responsibility.

 Not all groups or private insurance provide full coverage of hospital stays, and the hospital has no control over the provisions, coverage or benefits of your plan.
-We encourage you to verify your benefits before your stay at UPMC Hamot by contacting either your insurance company or the employee benefits counselor where you work.

 If you have no insurance or limited coverage, you will be expected to make a cash deposit based on an estimate of the charges for treatment of non-emergencies.
 Regardless of your financial situation, you will be admitted for treatment.